May ask for Central `manpower' to give rest to police: Uddhav

-He also admitted that while the spread of the virus has been contained, the state has not succeeded in breaking the chain of infection yet.
-Whether the lockdown will be extended or not after May 17 will depend on how far people maintain discipline and follow rules, he said.

 "We have to come out of the lockdown one day or the other.
-We can't be living permanently like this.
+We can't be staying permanently like this.
 But to come out of this sooner, you need to follow rules and maintain discipline of social distancing and use face mask," Thackeray said.
+The chief minister admitted that even though the extent of the spread of the virus has been contained, there has been no success in "breaking the virus chain".

+He also expressed anguish at the death of migrant workers in Aurangabad district who were run over by a goods train, calling it very unfortunate.
+He appealed migrant workers not to panic, and said the Maharashtra government was in touch with the Centre and had sought more trains to ferry migrants to their home states.

+Mumbai has adequate medical infrastructure for treatment of COVID-19 patients, Thackeray assured.
+Though the number of coronavirus cases was rising, the number of patients who are recovering is also high, he pointed out.

 - READ MORE ON: